kreijack/bombrowser/tests/TESTS.md

 Test description:
 - insert code "820037" in "BOMBrowser - Code list"
 - press the right mouse button on the first entry
-- select the "Show assembly" command.
+- select the "Show assembly by date" command.
 - "The BOMBrowser: Select Date" dialog is showed.
-- Select the first item, the press the "Select" button.
+- Select the first item
+- press the "Select" button.

 Expected result: The "BOMBrowser - Assembly" window appears.
 Check that the date in the window title is the same that you selected